 - Use an air purifier.
 Air purifiers can keep the air in the room smelling fresh.
 Try getting one with a HEPA air filter (such as this one), since these will do the best job at cleaning pet scents from the air.

 - Use scented oil.
 If you can’t seem to get rid of the rabbit urine smell, you can also use scented oils to cover them up.
-You don’t want to use these directly next to the rabbit enclosure since elongated exposure to strong scents can cause respiratory inflammation, but placing a scent plug or something similar on the opposite end of the room can help cover the smell.
-Mint scents, citrus scents, and lavender are all safe to use around rabbits.
+You don’t want to use these directly next to the rabbit enclosure since elongated exposure to strong scents can cause respiratory inflammation, but placing a scent plug or something similar on the opposite end of the room for short bursts of time can help cover the smell.
+Mint scents, chamomile, rose, and lavender are all generally safe to use around rabbits.

 What type of litter box to use for rabbits